 If your debts are substantial enough that you won’t be able to pay them back even with a repayment plan, or your income is low, and you have no high-value assets to protect, bankruptcy might be the most appropriate course of action.
 Creditors can instigate this, or you can apply yourself.

 Bankruptcy generally lasts one year.
 During which, your unsecured debt is written off, and you’re protected from legal action from your creditors.

-You have little control over the process, and if you own what are classed as ‘high-value’ assets, they could be sold off to recover their debt.
+You have little control over the process, and if you own what is classed as ‘high-value’ assets, they could be sold off to recover their debt.
 It can also affect you professionally and stays on your credit history for a long time.

 Personal debt and sole trader debt are the same in the eyes of the law, as a self-employed person isn’t protected by limited liability.
-This means that the debt solutions are the same because sole-trader business debts are tied to the person, not the business.
-Various options are available, including a Debt Relief Order, Debt Management Plan, an IVA, which consolidates your debt over five years and allows you to continue trading, or if you have no assets to protect, you can apply for bankruptcy to write off what you can’t afford.
+This lack of boundary means that the debt solutions are the same because sole-trader business debts are tied to the person, not the business.
+Various options are available, including a Debt Relief Order, Debt Management Plan, an IVA, which consolidates your debt over five years and allows you to continue trading.
+Alternatively, if you have no assets to protect, you can apply for bankruptcy to write off what you can’t afford.

 How we can help

 Our experienced advisors are on hand to explain the intricacies of insolvency and personal debt; we understand that not everyone is an expert, and the technicalities can be confusing.
 Once they’ve discussed your financial position and where you’d like to be, they will talk you through your options and provide you with expert, regulated advice.
 A free-of-charge, obligation-free consultation can be arranged with our friendly advisors.